12 August 2013

 - One Planet: Bananas and the global food chain Source: BBC

 - The Liberian Dialogue: WFP gives “ownership” to education ministry: other partners to follow Source: The Liberian Dialogue

 - LIBERIA-COTE D'IVOIRE: Refugees look for long-term solutions Source: IRIN

 - Liberia's President Sirleaf: 'We've made progress but there's much more to do' Source: The Guardian

 - Liberia: 'Much More to Do', Says Johnson Sirleaf Source: All Africa

-- Liberia - mVAM Bulletin #18: Rice and oil prices rise significantly in Lofa County, April 2015
+- Liberia - mVAM Bulletin #19: Coping improves significantly in May, May 2015

 - 22 February 2015 Liberia: WFP Helps Communities Transition Out of Ebola Crisis